finos/rune-dsl/documentation/rosetta-modelling-component.md

 ## Meta-Data Component

-Meta-data are syntax features that allow to associate rich definitions to all other model components, including data and functions.
+Meta-data allow to associate rich definitions to other model components such as data types, attributes or functions.

 ### Description